DevArtech/llmflow-backend/README.md

 2. Application should open on `http://localhost:8000`
 3. To access the API docs, go to `http://localhost:8000/docs` or `http://localhost:8000/redoc`
    > The docs are a way to see what endpoints are available, and make test calls to the given endpoints.

+## How to make commits

+This project uses `enforce-git-message`, which requires commit messages to follow a standard which `python-semantic-release` can understand (Refer to [How to get/update the project version](#how-to-getupdate-the-project-version)).

+Once a commit has been made using the Angular format, then run `semantic-release version` in the terminal.
+This will allow `python-semantic-release` to automatically update the [CHANGELOG.md](https://github.com/DevArtech/llmflow-backend/blob/main/CHANGELOG.md) and commit the changes.
+> Note: If the change does not immediately require a CHANGELOG update, you can push as normal without running the command

 ## How to get/update the project version